waitinfuture/emapreduce/intl.en-US/User Guide/Open source components/Presto/Common functions and operators.md

 -   Decimal literals

-    Use the following syntax to define literal of DECIMAL type:
+    Use the following syntax to define the literal of the DECIMAL type:

     ```
     DECIMAL 'xxxx.yyyyy'
     ```

-    The precision of DECIMAL type for literal will be equal to number of digits in literal \(including trailing and leading zeros\).
-The scale will be equal to number of digits in fractional part \(including trailing zeros\).
+    The precision of the DECIMAL type is equal to the number of digits in the literal \(including trailing and leading zeros\).
+The scale is equal to the number of digits in the fractional part \(including trailing zeros\).
 For example:

     |Example literal|Data type|
     |:--------------|:--------|